My Fresh Food Saver App

 - photo research and editing

-- an html email to announce site launch
+- an html email announcement on site launch

-LSdesign targeted royalty free stock agencies, corporate and NGO image banks and online photo pools to find likely images.
+I targeted royalty free stock agencies, corporate and NGO image banks and online photo pools on Flickr to find likely images.
 Hundreds of images were collected and rated while maintaining a keen eye for the heart of R2R’s work: respect for human rights and corporate social responsibility in the extractive industry.
-Photos were narrowed down to a handful of images that fit the message and budget, and shown to the client as website mock-ups to show the images in context.
+Photos were narrowed down to a handful of images that fit the message and budget, and shown to the client in website mock-ups to demonstrate the images in context.

-LSdesign brings a background in editorial design and storytelling to the website design process.
-To find out more about our approach and experience, please get in touch.
+I brings a background in editorial design and visual storytelling to the website design process.
+To find out more about my approach and experience, please get in touch, I'd be happy to chat.

 Right2Respect websitePhoto Research / Web Design